Systems art: Process art

-Process art is an artistic movement as well as a creative sentiment and world view where the end product of art and craft, the objet d’art, is not the principal focus.
-The 'process' in process art refers to the process of the formation of art: the gathering, sorting, collating, associating, and patterning.
-Process art is concerned with the actual doing; art as a rite, ritual, and performance.
-Process art often entails an inherent motivation, rationale, and intentionality.
-Therefore, art is viewed as a creative journey or process, rather than as a deliverable or end product.
+Process art is an artistic movement and creative sentiment where the end product of art and craft is not the principal focus.
+The 'process' in process art refers to the act of creating art: the gathering, sorting, collating, associating, and patterning.
+Process art emphasizes the actual doing—art as a rite, ritual, and performance.
+It often involves inherent motivation, rationale, and intentionality.
+Thus, art is seen as a creative journey or process, rather than merely a final product.

-In the artistic discourse, the work of Jackson Pollock is hailed as an antecedent.
-Process art in its employment of serendipity has a marked correspondence with Dada.
-Change and transience are marked themes in the process art movement.
-The Guggenheim Museum states that Robert Morris in 1968 had a groundbreaking exhibition and essay defining the movement and the Museum Website states as "Process artists were involved in issues attendant to the body, random occurrences, improvisation, and the liberating qualities of nontraditional materials such as wax, felt, and latex.
+In artistic discourse, the work of Jackson Pollock as a type of action painting is sometimes considered a precursor to process art.
+Process art, with its use of serendipity, shares similarities with Dada.
+Themes of change and transience are prominent in the process art movement.
+According to the Solomon R. Guggenheim Museum, Robert Morris had a groundbreaking exhibition in 1968 that defined the movement.
+The museum's website notes that "Process artists were involved in issues attendant to the body, random occurrences, improvisation, and the liberating qualities of nontraditional materials such as wax, felt, and latex.
 Using these, they created eccentric forms in erratic or irregular arrangements produced by actions such as cutting, hanging, and dropping, or organic processes such as growth, condensation, freezing, or decomposition".

 Systemic art

 According to Chilvers (2004), "earlier in 1966 the British art critic Lawrence Alloway had coined the term "Systemic art", to describe a type of abstract art characterized by the use of very simple standardized forms, usually geometric in character, either in a single concentrated image, or repeated in a system arranged according to a clearly visible principle of organization.
 He considered the chevron paintings of Kenneth Noland as examples of Systemic art, and considered this as a branch of Minimal art".

-John G. Harries considered a common ground in the ideas that underlie developments in 20th-century art such as Serial art, Systems Art, Constructivism and Kinetic art.
-These kind of arts often do not stem directly from observations of things visible in the external natural environment, but from the observation of depicted shapes and of the relationship between them.
-Systems art, according to Harries, represents a deliberate attempt by artists to develop a more flexible frame of reference.
-A style in which its frame of reference is taken as a model to be emulated rather than as a cognitive systems, that only leads to the institutionalization of the imposed model.
-But to transfer the meaning of a picture to its location within a systemic structure does not remove the need to define the constitutive elements of the system: if they are not defined, one will not know how to build the system.
+John G. Harries identified common ground in the ideas underlying developments in 20th-century art such as Serial art, Systems art, Constructivism, and Kinetic art.
+These forms of art often do not stem directly from observations of the external natural environment but from the observation of depicted shapes and their relationships.
+According to Harries, Systems art represents a deliberate attempt by artists to develop a more flexible frame of reference.
+Rather than being a cognitive system that leads to the institutionalization of an imposed model, it uses its frame of reference as a model to be emulated.
+However, transferring the meaning of a picture to its location within a systemic structure does not eliminate the need to define the constitutive elements of the system.
+Without these definitions, constructing the system becomes challenging.